What is GDPR in more detail?

 Take care of your customer’s privacy

-GDPR Compliance Center is the most popular GDPR application in the store.
+Pandectes GDPR Compliance is the most popular GDPR application in the store.
 Shopify is proposing it as the #1 GDPR alternative for the removed apps they had.
-It provides an EU GDPR/CCPA/LGPD banner including preferences popup, and cookie compliance, and works as a complete CMP.
+It provides an EU GDPR/CCPA/LGPD banner, including preferences popup and cookie compliance, and works as a complete CMP.
 Based on a flexible settings panel, you are able to make it feet on your needs and brand.

-Finally, they will need to create an e-privacy page in order to support Data Subject Requests for your customers or visitors.
+Finally, they will need to create a Data Subject Requests page in order to provide an area to get them from their customers and visitors.